-Kernel regression is able to construct a representative Eulerian number density field that respects conservation of mass within the droplet phase due to the manner in which accumulation from individual droplets is performed.
-Specifically, the weights $w^i$ for the Nadaraya-Watson estimator defined by Eq.~\eqref{eq:kernel-weights} normalise the droplet contributions at a given gridpoint regardless of the number of droplets which contain that gridpoint within their range of compact support, meaning that the influence of a given droplet on the accumulated number density field varies.
-This is exemplified for droplets with a sufficiently high number density, in which case the domain of the associated kernel will become correspondingly small and not extend to any of the neighbouring gridpoints, thus effectively filtering the mass contribution of that droplet from the Eulerian field at that instant in time.
-This is in contrast to dynamical particle simulations such as SPH, in which conservation of mass is achieved by directly transferring the mass of each individual particle to the Eulerian field during the accumulation process.
-Despite this distinction in approaches, kernel regression is still able to produce a physically consistent Eulerian field and offers a data-driven procedure without the more thorough treatment provided by physics-informed neural networks.
-In particular, kernel regression is well suited to pairing with FLA number density data as it provides an estimator for the Eulerian number density field that is independent of the number of sampled trajectories, and this is very much in keeping with the ethos of the FLA in that by representing the dispersed phase as a continuum only a subset of the trajectories required by a conventional accumulation procedure are needed to build an accurate description of the number density field.
+Kernel regression is able to construct a representative Eulerian number density field that respects conservation of droplet phase properties due to the manner in which the accumulation from individual droplets is performed.
+Specifically, the weights $w^i$ for the Nadaraya-Watson estimator defined by Eq.~\eqref{eq:kernel-weights} normalise the droplet contributions at a given gridpoint regardless of the number of droplets which contain that gridpoint within their compact support, meaning that the influence of a given droplet on the accumulated number density field varies.
+This is exemplified for droplets with a sufficiently high number density, in which case the domain of the associated kernel will become correspondingly small and not extend to any of the neighbouring gridpoints, thus effectively filtering the contribution of that droplet from the Eulerian field at that instant in time.
+Despite this, kernel regression is still able to produce a physically consistent Eulerian field, and in particular is well suited to pairing with FLA number density data as it provides an estimator for the Eulerian number density field that is independent of the number of sampled trajectories.
+This is in keeping with the ethos of the FLA, in that by representing the dispersed phase as a continuum, only a subset of the trajectories required by a conventional accumulation procedure are needed to build an accurate description of the number density field.